 - from our partners or your payment provider.

-We use the information we collect about you for the purposes set out above which we have described in more detail below:
+We use the information we collect about you for the purposes set out below:

-Some of the third parties that Canva may share your personal information with include providers who assist Canva with functions such as:
+Some of the third parties with whom Canva may share your personal information are service providers who assist Canva with functions such as:

-(b) Who you can choose to share your User Content with
+(b) How you can share your User Content

-Any information or content that you voluntarily disclose for posting to the Service, such as public User Content (including Community Content as defined below), becomes available to be read, collected and used by the public.
-When you set your profile to public, join our Community or make User Content public, your information becomes publicly available globally, searchable by other Users and can be indexed by search engines.
-If you or Canva remove information that you posted to the Service, copies remain viewable in cached and archived pages of the Service, or if other Users have copied or saved that information.
-In the Community, your posts and other information will remain accessible (but with your profile information removed where possible – this may have been indexed by search engines or copied by other Users or included in the body of posts) to ensure the continued functioning of the Community.
+Any information or content that you voluntarily disclose for posting to the Service, such as public User Content, becomes available to be read, collected and used by the public.
+When you set your profile to public, or make User Content public, your information becomes publicly available globally, searchable by other users and can be indexed by search engines.
+If you or Canva remove information that you posted to the Service, copies remain viewable in cached and archived pages of the Service, or if other users have copied or saved that information.

 If you join a Team, then any information or content that you create in that Team or activity you take within the Team may be shared with other Team members and the Team Owner.
 If requested by the Team Owner, Canva may re-assign ownership of any User Content you post in the Team to the Team Owner or to another Team member.
-You should ensure that any personal information or confidential information that you’d like to maintain ownership over is retained in a separate account.
+You should ensure that any personal information, confidential information, or User Content that you’d like to keep private is retained in a separate personal account.